 This advanced writing course focuses on the reading, analyzing and writing of creative nonfiction.
 Students read essay and book-length works of creative nonfiction with an emphasis on understanding authorial presence, issues of audience, questions of truth and memory and artistic techniques.
 Students are asked to employ what they learn from studying masterworks of creative nonfiction to their own longer works of creative nonfiction.

-Prerequisites: Take EN 201, EN 202 or EN 205.
+Prereguisites: Take EN 201, EN 202 or EN 205.
+Offered: Every other year, Spring

 EN 303.
 The Art of Audio Narrative.